WildlifeSouth.com Contact Us

 Coleman Lantern

 Lanterns produce a lot of light and can use the same fuel as your stove.
-Typical lanterns are designed with one or two mantles and use butane/propane, white gas/unleaded, or kerosene for fuel (with kerosene being somewhat antiquated).
+Typical lanterns are designed with one or two mantles and use butane/propane, white gas/unleaded gasoline, or kerosene for fuel (kerosene use is somewhat antiquated).

 The two most popular fuels are propane and white gas (Coleman Fuel).
 Some white gas lanterns are dual fuel and will use unleaded gasoline also.